CuteKitty0000/PhisherAndroid/README.md

 ## 🧠 Why PhisherAndroid?

 Human error is one of the weakest links in security.
-PhisherAndroid helps:
+PhisherAndroid helps to:
 - Demonstrate real-world phishing techniques
 - Train users to recognize fake login pages
-- Educate students on offensive security concepts
+- Teach offensive security concepts responsibly
 - Perform controlled red-team simulations

 ---